 Building up an understanding of a landscape requires evidence to be gathered and interpreted.
-Alongside researching the Policy Context a Landscape Baseline, formed of layers of evidence, should together with the Policy generate a detailed knowledge of the landscape.
+Alongside researching the Policy Context a Landscape Baseline, formed of layers of evidence, should generate a detailed knowledge of the landscape.

-Ia.
+1A.
 UNDERSTANDING LANDSCAPE LAYERS

-The site survey and desk top analysis must be carried out by the developer and provide an understanding of the following 'landscape layers':
+A site survey and desk top analysis must be carried out by the developer and provide an understanding of the following 'landscape layers':